 Elsinore Valley Municipal Water District (EVMWD) regularly follows proposed legislation that could affect the District and its customers.
-One of the bills we have been following is Senate Bill 623, which would establish, for the first time, a statewide tax on drinking water.
+One of the bills we have been following is Senate Bill 845, which would establish a statewide voluntary fee collected on drinking water.

-Money generated by the tax would go in to a Safe and Affordable Drinking Water Fund to upgrade water systems in about 300 communities where water doesn’t meet public health standards.
+Money generated by the this donation would go in to a Safe and Affordable Drinking Water Fund to upgrade water systems in about 300 communities where water doesn’t meet public health standards.
 Most of those systems are privately owned and in rural, disadvantaged communities in the Central Valley.

-EVMWD has opposed the water tax proposal—unless amended—because we do not believe that a tax is a sustainable approach toward resolving the serious and ongoing issue of water accessibility.
+EVMWD has opposed the proposal—unless amended—because we do not believe that a tax is a sustainable approach toward resolving the serious and ongoing issue of water accessibility.
 The tax would raise about $110 million per year.
-For EVMWD customers, the tax would be 95 cents per month, added to their monthly bills.
+For EVMWD customers, the tax would be a "voluntary donation" of 95 cents per month, added to their monthly bills.
 Businesses would contribute up to $10 per month, and fees would also be imposed on fertilizer and dairies.
-EVMWD and other water providers would collect the tax and forward it to the State Water Resources Control Board (SWRCB) in Sacramento.
+EVMWD and other water providers would collect the fee and forward it to the State Water Resources Control Board (SWRCB) in Sacramento.
 The tax could increase annually at the discretion of the SWRCB.

 AB 2050 – Small System Water Authority Act of 2018